Thrill12/SpaceDudeLore/Planets/Cazion.md

 ## Summary

-Moon of [[Earth]] in the [[Galaxy]], is now home to a population of almost exclusively rich people, bar from the odd refugees or stowaways.
+Moon of [Earth](Earth.md) in the [Galaxy](../Galaxy/Galaxy.md), is now home to a population of almost exclusively rich people, bar from the odd refugees or stowaways.